flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 ### 2. Nuclear / Chemical Attacks – Protection & Dos / Don’ts

-- If you look outside and notice a bright flash, immediatley look away.
-Do not look at it, as it might burn your eyes permanently and cause blindness
+**If you look outside and notice a bright flash, immediately look away.
+Do not look at it again, as it might burn your eyes permanently and cause blindness**

 - If in a car: close doors and windows instantly.
 - If outside: find a recess and lie down flat, hands under your body.
 - Cover your mouth and nose with a (gas) mask, or cloth.
 Breath through it.

 * Shelter immediately: Go to the innermost part of a building, ideally underground or without windows.